codentTech/asad-portfolio/supabase/README_SEEDERS.md

 npx tsx scripts/seed-workhive.ts
 ```

+## AQUIBOT Seeder

+### Option 1: SQL Script (Recommended)

+1. Open your Supabase Dashboard
+2. Go to SQL Editor
+3. Copy and paste the contents of `seed_aquibot.sql`
+4. Run the query
+5. The project will be added to your portfolio

+This seeder adds the AQUIBOT project, which is a unified AI chat platform that provides a single interface to interact with major LLM providers (OpenAI GPT, Anthropic Claude, Google Gemini, Meta Llama, and Hugging Face models) without switching apps.

 ## Customizing the Image

 The seeders use placeholder image URLs.
 Before running, you may want to: